mentalburden/chonkAP/README.md

 -SSL/TLS integration (Try to get HTTPS requests to atleast show a cert error) <BR>
 -Multiple cred harvester pages that all look different (with option to change through /chizzard/) <BR>

-  mentalburden.com
+  mentalburden.com <BR>
   tasks@mentalburden.com

-  AGAIN, DONT USE THIS FOR ILLEGAL OR IMMORAL ACTIVITIES.
+  AGAIN, DONT USE THIS FOR ILLEGAL OR IMMORAL ACTIVITIES. <BR>
   FOR EDUCATIONAL AND INSTRUCTIONAL PURPOSES ONLY